posterity/srp/README.md

 ```

 All the values must match those used to create the verifier that was stored
-by the server.
+on the server.
 The `salt` should be retrievable from the server without
 requiring prior authentication.

 The next step is to send the ephemeral public key `A` to the server: